anshunino/anshunino.github.io/_posts/2022-09-21-RL_Splines.markdown

 To build the graphical model, cell **candidates** must be identified in each individual image.
 To do so, we explored the use of several convolutional neural network models from U-net to discriminative losses for instance segmentation.

 ## _Mycobacteria smegmatis_
 We were working on time lapse images of _Mycobacteria smegmatis_ that is a non pathogenic bacterial species that strongly resembles the _Mycobacterium tuberculosis_, making it a great tool to study pathogens in a safe environment.
-Several works {% cite Santi2013 Santie01999-14 %} study the replication mechanism of these cells and how it is linked to antibiotics resistance
+Several works { Santi2013 Santie01999-14 %} study the replication mechanism of these cells and how it is linked to antibiotics resistance

 <figure>
 	<center>
   	<img src="{{site.url}}/img/posts/tracking_cells/mycobacteria.png" alt="Mycobacteria smegmatis" style="width:75%"/>
-  	<figcaption>Mycobacteria smegmatis in phase microscopy overlayed with fluorescence data {% cite ginda2017studies %}</figcaption>
+  	<figcaption>Mycobacteria smegmatis in phase microscopy overlayed with fluorescence data { ginda2017studies %}</figcaption>
   	</center>
 </figure>